adeich/adeich.github.io/_posts/2020-06-19-classifying-human-spatial-movements.md

  * detecting shoplifting events as they occur

-However, classifying on raw trajectories is difficult; a important obstacle to establishing a functional trajectory analysis product. **Developing such a trajectory classification framework is the focus of my project.**
+However, classifying on raw trajectories is difficult; this proving to be a big obstacle to establishing a functional trajectory analysis product. **Developing such a trajectory classification framework is the focus of my project.**

 # **What makes classifying trajectories hard**

-To restate our high-level goal, given a customer trajectory (a set of ~1000 (x, y, t) rows), we want to  quickly figure out which abstract categories it falls into.
+To restate our high-level goal, given a customer trajectory (a set of ~1000 (x, y, t) rows), we want to  quickly figure out which abstract categories the customer movement falls into.
 Here's are some of the primary reasons that's difficult.

 First, trajectories are not fixed in length.
 At 30 frames-per-second, each trajectory accrues an additional 1,800 points for every minute a person is in the store.
-A staff member, for example, working for 2-hours, would result in measured trajectory 100,000 points long, approximately 1 gigabyte of data.
+A staff member, for example, working for 2-hours, would result in measured trajectory 100,000 points long, approximately 1 GB of data.
 In an enormous store with hundreds of employees and customers, performing real time analysis becomes nearly impossible at this scale.

 Second, from a machine learning perspective, each additional point (x, y, t) adds an additional 3 dimensions; dimensionality increases dramatically with time.
 Meanwhile, we don't know _a priori_ over what time- or space-scales the important information occurs.
 Whether it's 10 points or 10,000 points, the scale of interest will vary across different types of behaviors, as will the signal-to-noise ratio. **Our desired classification behavior should remain stable across different sample window sizes.**